elastic/ecs-dotnet/src/Elastic.Apm.SerilogEnricher/readme.md

 # Elastic APM Serilog Enricher

-This enricher adds transaction id and trace id to every serilog log message that is created during a transaction.
+This enricher adds transaction id and trace id to every Serilog log message that is created during a transaction.

 ## How to enable it